 Official Import Rules

-Brazil requires: a health certificate issued within 10 days of departure, valid rabies vaccination (at least 30 days old), an International Zoosanitary Certificate (CZI), and MAPA clearance.
+Brazil requires: a health certificate issued within 10 days of departure, valid rabies vaccination (at least 21 days old for primary vaccination), and an International Veterinary Certificate (CVI — Certificado Veterinário Internacional), issued or endorsed by the official veterinary authority of the origin country.
+The CVI model was updated and made mandatory from 6 September 2025 under Portaria MAPA 741/2024.

-CRITICAL: The health certificate must be endorsed by your origin country's government vet AND legalized by the nearest Brazilian consulate.
+The health certificate must be endorsed by your origin country's official veterinary authority.

 Medical Roadmap